bcgsc/AMPSeek/README.md

 ## Pipeline
-This pipeline is built on pipeline manager Nextflow [[11](#references)] and requires `git`, `conda` and `Docker` to run.
-You can find the installations by clicking on the hyperlinks attached to the text: [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html), [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.htmlg), [Docker](https://docs.docker.com/engine/install/).
-If you are using Mac, after installing `Docker` please make sure to follow the steps mentioned [here](https://www.viget.com/articles/how-to-use-docker-on-os-x-the-missing-guide/).
-If you are using Docker desktop, please make sure `Docker Desktop` is started on your system.
-I suggest, if you are using Mac, to use Docker Desktop.
+This pipeline is built on pipeline manager Nextflow [[11](#references)] and requires `git`, `conda` and `Singularity` to run.
+You can find the installations by clicking on the hyperlinks attached to the text: [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html), [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.htmlg), [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/quick_start.html).

 ### Pipeline Steps
 This pipeline is comprised of 4 major and 2 minor steps: